-- Where feasible, create street defining buildings at all corners, with entrances and/or activating uses oriented toward or near the corner. - Sidewalk streetscape elements (including trees) that clear the corner to improve visibility across the intersection for pedestrians, cyclists, and motorists. - Building corner placement and articulation that allows adequate space for pedestrians to congregate safely, away from vehicular traffic. - Consider speed-reducing measures at the road surface such as alternative materials at crosswalks.
+- Where feasible, create street defining buildings at all corners, with entrances and/or activating uses oriented toward or near the corner. - Sidewalk streetscape elements (including trees) that clear the corner to improve visibility across the intersection for pedestrians, cyclists, and motorists. - Building corner placement and articulation that allows adequate space for pedestrians to congregate safely, away from vehicular traffic. - Consider speed-reducing measures at crosswalks.
 This would require Montgomery County Department of Transportation (MCDOT) approval and coordination.